-To live a virtuous life self-discipline is necessary, but, as Paul states clearly in his Letter to the Galatians when he speaks of virtues, these are the 'fruit of the Spirit' (Galatians 5:22), not achievements of the self.
+To live a virtuous life self-discipline is necessary, but, as Paul will state clearly when he speaks of virtues, these are the 'fruit of the Spirit' (Galatians 5:22), not achievements of the self.
 Paul came to see that we should let go our ego and let the Spirit of Christ fill our hearts and direct our lives.
-We are called and graced to let 'Christ live in us' (Galatians 2:19).
+We are called and graced to let 'The Messiah live in us' (Galatians 2:19).